jojoboy992/jojoboy992/README.md

 ## Currently Working On

+* Working with AI models and creating my own LLM's using Machine Learning
 * Building web applications with Django
 * Developing Android applications with Kotlin
 * Expanding my full-stack development skills
 * Exploring new technologies and best practices

 ## Goals